juanfranblanco/plasma2/programs/wallet-server/README.md

+# Configure
-# Run these if you need to change something (for more, see ./package.json)
+Run these if you need to change something (for more, see ./package.json)
 ```bash
 # Server Port
 npm config set @graphene/wallet-server:rest_port 9080